Key Takeaways

 I've sat on the other side of these transactions for years.
 I've reviewed seller disclosure schedules that were obviously thrown together in a weekend.
 I've flagged change-of-control provisions that would have terminated the seller's biggest customer contract the day after closing.
 I've watched deals fall apart over IP assignments that should have been signed three years earlier.

 This guide is the legal side of exit planning that most advisors skip because they're not lawyers.
 It's the roadmap I'd give a client who walked into my office today and said, "I want to sell my business in three years."
+It covers the full exit timeline, every major exit route, what clean financials actually mean to a buyer, and the tax and estate planning work that most owners discover too late.

 WHY THIS MATTERS NOW